xeome/compix/readme.md

 ## Contact
 discord: jomo#4353
 ## Additional information
-My first C project and my first project where i actually used git
+My first C project and my first project where i actually used git.
-this is the license from xcompmgr repo
+The license from xcompmgr as follows:
 ```
 Copyright © 2003 Keith Packard